So you want to get paid to write? On your own terms? From anywhere in the world?

 You see, most people don’t know how to pitch their services.
 They’re so focused on their writing, they forget about selling.

-Pitching your services is a cornerstone of your freelance business.
-With no framework to follow for pitching, you’ll be battered by less experienced people that know how to craft powerful proposals.
+Pitching your services powerfully is essential to landing high-quality gigs with predictability.
+With no framework to follow for pitching, you’ll be beaten by less experienced writers that know how to craft impressive proposals.

 To join or not to join Contena?

 Finding and securing quality remote writing jobs is tough.

 But Contena is a shortcut.

 It provides all the tools and resources you need to build a highly profitable freelance writing business and caters well to new and experienced writers alike.

 The Contena Scout feature alone will save you enough time to make this course a worthy investment.

 But ultimately, the decision is all down to you!

 If you’re looking to learn more about Contena, you can go here to access their homepage.

 I’m a London-born lover of technology, obsessed with online business, passive income and the digital economy.
 I love learning, researching and curating the most valuable resources to save you time, money and help you discover the truth on what it actually takes to achieve your goals.